 This Instant Pot cheeseburger macaroni recipe will take you back to your childhood!
 Just 10 minutes in your pressure cooker makes this cheesy goulash hamburger helper style pasta dinner.
 Your whole family will love it!

 W are huge cheese lovers and love our Instant Pot now too so….adding lots of cheese along with some hamburger was what I was thinking when about when I created this Instant Pot cheeseburger macaroni recipe.
 I looked at a few of my other recipes to figure out how to make a creamy sauce and bring this childhood favorite back into our house.
 There are 2 ways to make this.
 Depending on how you like it I will explain them both.
 The ingredients are the same basically, but you put them in the pot in different orders depending on how thick you want it.
 We liked it both ways, a soupier consistency as well as a thicker version.
 One of our favorite Instant Pot recipes yet. (originally published 4/17)

-This is what you will need to make Instant Pot cheeseburger macaroni (or cheesy goulash of sorts):
+This is what you will need to make Instant Pot cheeseburger macaroni (or pressure cooker goulash of sorts):